Preparing to Go: Santiago

 Important note: You may not host overnight guests during your semester abroad.
 Visiting friends and family should make hotel reservations.

-Also, please keep in mind that not every family speaks English fluently, so it’s important be open minded and let the on-site staff if you need assistance handling anything.
+Also, please keep in mind that not every family speaks English fluently, so it’s important to be open minded and let the on-site staff know if you need assistance handling anything.

 Meals